 This manifest installs Calico as well as a single node etcd cluster.
 This is the recommended hosted approach for getting started quickly with Calico in conjunction with tools like kubeadm.

 This manifest installs Calico in a mode where it does not require its own etcd cluster.
-This is an experimental mode in which the Kubernetes API is used by Calico as its datastore.

 How it works

 Each manifest contains all the necessary resources for installing Calico on each node in your Kubernetes cluster.

 It installs the following Kubernetes resources: